christopher5106/christopher5106.github.io/_posts/2017-10-12-python-packages-and-their-managers-apt-yum-easy_install-pip-virtualenv-conda.markdown

       wget https://repo.continuum.io/miniconda/Miniconda2-latest-Linux-x86_64.sh
       bash Miniconda2-latest-Linux-x86_64.sh

     It simply creates a `~/miniconda2/` directory.
+Conda uses the virtual environment mechanism proposed by Python executable to modify its package install path, a mechanism that we'll see later.
 Uninstalling conda simply consists in removing its directory :

           rm -rf ~/miniconda2